tel: +48 888 99 98 98

 16.73 ZŁ

-Give us a call tel: +48 888 99 98 98 or write via form on the contact page.
-You can check the lifting capacity and the appearance of neodymium magnets in our magnetic mass calculator force calculator
+Give us a call tel: +48 888 99 98 98 or write via form on our website.
+You can check the power as well as the shape of neodymium magnets in our magnetic calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.